 — Cloudflare (@Cloudflare) February 24, 2017

-Some of the companies affected have done their own due diligence and told users to change their passwords right away, while others like 1password & okcupid have come to different conclusion and informed their users but not forced a password change.
+Some of the companies affected have done their own due diligence and told users to change their passwords right away, while others like 1password & OkCupid have come to a different conclusion and informed their users but not forced a password change.

 Our investigation into the Cloudflare bug has revealed minimal exposure, if any.
 More details >> https://t.co/lYN7nq2oGq

 — OkCupid (@okcupid) February 24, 2017

 Not to worry.
 Your secrets are still safe with me. ? ❤️? https://t.co/VSlHa967EG